mezis/mezis.github.com/_drafts/learning-part-1.md

 ##### Evaluating performance

+To keep experimentation realistic, we'll use 1 month of data for training, and the following 2 weeks for control.
+This isn't exactly by the book (you'd normally take one set, and randomly pick training and control examples), but the point of all this is to have _predictive_ power, i.e. use past observations to predict future behaviour.

 The last piece of the puzzle is for us to measure how well (or poorly) our trained networks perform.